 There are not that many things you can do wrong compared to a normal bow.

-Practice some time and you will get very accurate after a short time.
+Practice for some time and you will get very accurate after a short time.

 Most slingbows can be transformed into a normal slingshot.

-Just remove the arrow rest and you can use rocks or steel balls instead of arrows.
+Just remove the arrow rest and switch out the bands and you can use rocks or steel balls instead of arrows.

 I think you begin to understand why I love slingbows for fishing or hunting.

-If the slingbow you buy just has a normal pouch, which is usually used for rocks or balls, it can have a negative effect on your arrows.
+If the slingbow you buy just has a normal pouch, which is usually used for rocks or balls, it can harm your arrows.

 After some time the feathers will get damaged by that.